This completely free App displays readings from the Heart Rate sensor and plots them on a graph.

 Designed for monitoring your heart rate on the watch during heart rate focused activities such as intensive interval training.
-Can also be used during meditation to occasionally check heart rate with minimal effort.
+Can now also be used to monitor heart rate over long periods for endurance sports or sleep monitoring.
+Works in water for monitoring heart rate during swimming. (tighten watch strap for best results).
+Useful during meditation using "always on" screen mode setting to occasionally check heart rate with minimal effort.

 Compatible with Ionic, Versa, Versa Lite and Versa 2 Smartwatches.